CCurl/c4a/README.md

 | `t@-` | (--N) | N: copy of T-TOS, then decrement T-TOS. |
 | `t>`  | (--N) | Pop N from the T stack. |
 | tdrop | (--)  | Drop T-TOS |

+## Temporary words
+c4a provides 10 temporary words, 't0' .. 't9'.
+- They are case-sensitive.
+- - 'T0' is NOT a temporary word, but 't0' is.
+- They do not take valuable dictionary space.
+- They can be used to improve factoring, or as variable or constant names.
+- They cannot be made IMMEDIATE or INLINE.

 ## c4a WORD-CODE primitives
 Stack effect notation conventions: